U.S. Army veterans claims

 Exposure to chemical agents or defective products has always been a problem for our servicemen and women.
 Being exposed to a toxic substance can have life-altering consequences, including serious illness or death.

-If you served in the U.S. Army decades ago and have just been diagnosed with cancer caused by asbestos exposure, PFAS contamination from the use of AFFF, toxic exposure at military bases, or the use of defective 3M military earplugs, you are eligible for financial compensation from compensation claims and additionally the VA.
+If you served in the U.S. Army decades ago and have just been diagnosed with cancer caused by PFAS contamination from the use of AFFF, toxic exposure at military bases, or asbestos exposure, you are eligible for financial compensation from compensation claims and additionally the VA.

 We file claims on behalf of U.S. Army veterans and family members

-There are a lot of symptoms that could be the result of exposure to hazardous chemicals.
+A lot of symptoms you might experience could be the result of exposure to hazardous chemicals.
 You might live with them for a while before you feel it’s even necessary to seek appropriate medical care.
 Without knowing of previous exposure, a doctor might come away with a wrong diagnosis even when using reasonable care.

 The U.S. Army began using asbestos-containing products and building materials in the 1930s.
 The toxic material was used throughout barracks, mess halls, hospitals, and other buildings where soldiers worked, slept, and ate.
 Asbestos products veterans were exposed to include: